tang-shuyuan/HiMT/README.md

 # EeayMT
 EasyMT is a plant mitochondrial genome assembly toolkit written in Python3.
-It can extract high-depth reads from HiFi sequencing data and use Flye to assemble the mitochondria and chloroplasts of plants.
+It can extract high-depth reads from HiFi sequencing data and use Flye to assemble the mitochondria genome and chloroplasts genome of plants.
 # installation
 ## conda(recommended)
 ```